DenizenScript/Denizen-Beginners-Guide/source/guides/expanding/ddiscordbot.md

 ### Creating a Bot

-There are enough tutorials out there for creating a bot account, such as [this one](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) or [this one](https://discordpy.readthedocs.io/en/stable/discord.html).
+There are enough tutorials out there for creating a bot account, such as [this one](https://discordpy.readthedocs.io/en/stable/discord.html).

 Make sure to enable the `Server Members Intent` on the bot page.

+When generating a link to have bot join a server, use the 'OAuth2' page of the developers tab and checkmark the `bot` box.
+You probably also want to checkmark `applications.commands` if you want to use slash commands.

+Alternately, just use the join link: `https://discord.com/oauth2/authorize?scope=bot%20applications.commands&permissions=0&client_id=1234` and replace the `1234` at the end with your bot's application ID.

+In most cases, you do not want to assign bot permissions on the 'OAuth2' page, as this can make a mess in your server role settings page.

 ### Sticking It Onto Your Server